htw-imi-showtime/showtime-website/content/ss23/bachelor/b4-visualAgenda/_index.md

 +++
 title = "Visual Agenda"
 project_id = "B4"
+sub_title = "Agenda Planning and Timekeeping for Meetings"

 # Properties for displaying the project in the project list
 card_image = "Logo.png"